For consumers For business

 Key issues we rate brands on

-We believe you have a right to know where and how your clothes are made—who produces them, what they’re made from, how workers are treated, and what impacts the products have on the environment and animals across their life cycles.
+We believe you have a right to know where and how the things you buy are made—who produces them, what they’re made from, how workers are treated, and what impacts the products have on the environment and animals across their life cycles.

-The fashion industry’s complex supply chains mean sustainability issues are inherently complex.
+The fashion and beauty industries’ supply chains mean sustainability issues are inherently complex.
 To help you focus on what matters most, we organise the issues into three overarching areas: people, the planet, and animals.

 People

 The people rating assesses how well brands address their impacts on workers across the supply chain.
 This includes policies and practices on child labour, forced labour, worker safety, freedom of association (ie the right to join a union), gender equality, diversity, and payment of a living wage.
-We consider how well brands ensure that their policies are implemented, answering essential questions like: do they empower workers, have supportive supplier relationships, and conduct meaningful audits?
-Do their policies protect workers from the impacts of COVID-19 and public health crises?
+We consider how well brands ensure that their policies are implemented, answering essential questions like: Do they empower workers, have supportive supplier relationships, and conduct meaningful audits?
+Did their policies protect workers from the impacts of COVID-19 and future public health crises?
 Are workers treated and compensated fairly?
-Do they avoid sourcing from areas with high risk of modern slavery, such as cotton from Xinjiang?
+Do brands avoid sourcing from areas with a high risk of child labour or modern slavery, such as mica mined in India, vanilla from Madagascar, or cotton from Xinjiang?

 Planet

 For the planet rating, we dig deep into brands’ environmental policies to help you see through the pervasive greenwashing.
-We consider each brand’s reported resource use and waste management, including the types of fibres they use, the sustainability of their business model, their product durability, their commitment to circularity, and their textile waste practices.
-We investigate their policies to address energy use and carbon emissions, impacts on water, biodiversity, microfibre pollution, deforestation, and chemical use and disposal.
+We consider each brand’s reported resource use and waste management, including the types of fibres or ingredients they use, their commodity sourcing policies, the sustainability of their business model, their commitment to circularity, and, for fashion brands, their product durability.
+We also investigate their policies to address energy use and greenhouse gas emissions, impacts on water, biodiversity, microfibre and microplastics pollution, deforestation, and chemical use and disposal.

 Animals

-Whether you’re looking for cruelty-free and vegan fashion or simply concerned about animal welfare within fashion’s supply chain, then pay attention to our animals rating.
+Whether you’re looking for cruelty-free and vegan products or are simply concerned about animal welfare within supply chains, then pay attention to our animals rating.
 We consider how well brands trace and monitor animal welfare across their supply chain, including via better animal welfare certifications.
-We identify and mark down brands that use wild animals, especially endangered species, fur, angora, and other animal-derived fabrics where there’s a high risk of cruelty.
-We consider wool use, including “mulesing”, and whether and how the brand uses leather, down, and other animal fibres, giving credit for prioritising recycled or certified fabrics.
+We identify and mark down brands that use wild animals—especially endangered species, fur, angora, shark-derived squalene and other animal-derived fabrics and ingredients where there’s a high risk of cruelty.
+We consider wool use, including “mulesing”, and whether and how the brand uses leather, down, and other animal-derived materials, giving credit for prioritising recycled or certified fabrics in the case of fashion.
+For beauty, we give credit to brands that are taking measures to reduce the risk of animal testing in their supply chain, such as through certification by PETA or Cruelty Free International’s Leaping Bunny Programme.
 We also look to see whether the brand has made commitments to eliminate or reduce the quantity of animal products, and ensure that any animal welfare policy has clear mechanisms of implementation.

-Within each of the three areas of people, the planet, and animals, we also consider whether brands take positive steps such as providing industry leadership on issues or whether they engage in “positive citizenship” (for example, industry leadership on sustainability initiatives) or “negative citizenship” (for example, political lobbying against the interests of workers or a track record of publishing misleading information).
+Within each of the three areas of people, the planet, and animals, we also consider whether brands engage in “positive citizenship” (for example, industry leadership on sustainability initiatives) or “negative citizenship” (for example, political lobbying against the interests of workers or a track record of publishing misleading information).

-To dive deeper into our ratings methodology, please download our ratings guide.
+To dive deeper into our ratings methodology, please see our ratings guide.

 Rating scale